nsuguitan/campfire/README.md

+# Campfire

+Campfire is a social media platform dedicated to users who want a safe space - not for themselves, but for their most savage roasts.

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project serves as a Javascript capstone for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-javascript-final-project).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and leveraged a MERN stack.

 ## Available Scripts